stouffer/EvoGeoModules/manuscript/manuscript.md_m.md

 Ecological interactions often exert important selective pressures on the species involved.
 For example, the phenologies of lodgepole pines and red crossbills respond spatially to the presence of squirrels [@benk03a].
 Likewise, palm species undergo changes in seed morphology in response to the extinction of bird dispersing their seeds [@gale13]. @krit91 relates the discovery of the moth *Xanthopan morganii*, with a proboscis famously over a foot long, which Darwin predicted would exist based on the phenology of local plant *Angraecum sesquipedale*.
 In addition, interactions, and the emergent structures they define, are distributed in similar ways across communities at both large or small scales [@jord03].
 Together, these observations suggest that much ecological structure could be the end result of (co)evolutionary dynamics between species [@eklo11; @stou12].
 Unfortunately, although the coevolutionary dynamics of pairs of interacting species have been well described at macro-evolutionary [@van73] and micro-evolutionary [@gand08] timescales, most attempts to understand how they cascade up to the levels of diversity of both species and interactions found within empirical communities have been inconclusive [@hemb14].
 Moreover, coevolutionary dynamics are often presented as a key driving force behind ecological structure across both time and space [@thom94a; @thom05]; it is therefore crucial to determine the scale at which they are both relevant and quantifiable.

 Historically, the evidence for coevolution in taxonomically diverse communities is quantified as the degree of matching between the phylogenies of two sets of interacting organisms [@lege02].
-This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13].
+This notion builds on the century-old idea that extant species interact in a way similar to the way their ancestors did [@fahr13; @nuis13; @guim11].
 Note that testing these assumptions is related to, but markedly more restrictive than, testing for phylogenetic conservatism of species' interactions [@reze07; @eklo11].
-This is because of additional, higher-order constraints related to the shape of both trees at all depths [@cave09; @mouq12]: ancestral constraints create high phylogenetic inertia which carries forward to extant taxa [@vale10; @desd03; @dini08].
+This is because of additional, higher-order constraints related to the shape of both trees at all depths
+[@cave09; @mouq12]: ancestral constraints create high phylogenetic inertia which carries forward to extant taxa [@vale10; @desd03; @dini08].
 For this reason, although several systems have been described that exhibit matching phylogenetic structure, many deviate from this assumption for a variety of factors.
-Detecting matching phylogenies for interacting clades nonetheless indicates that their coevolutionary history is long standing and is therefore suggestive that their extant ecological structure is an outcome of ancestral constraints and/or co-adaptation.
+Detecting matching phylogenies for interacting clades nonetheless indicates that their coevolutionary history is long standing and is therefore suggestive that their extant ecological structure is an outcome of ancestral constraints and/or co-adaptation [@nuis14].

 The considerations outlined above can be expressed as quantitative predictions.
 Communities that have assembled by successive divergence events due to